karaoc/dayz.test/[Server-Hosting]-Adding-server-markers.md

 - 0 = Not visible.
 - 2 = Visible on the World (If "m_Is3D" is set to 1, you should probably put "m_Visibility" to 2).
 - 4 = Visible on the Map only.
+- 6 = Visible on the Map and on the World (If "m_Is3D" is set to 1, you should probably put "m_Visibility" to 2).

 #### m_Is3D